Opposite of Concatenate in Excel (Table of Contents)

 Example #2 – Splitting Text using Flash Fill Option in Excel

-If you are using Excel version 2013 or above, there is one tool that is really very handy for you in splitting text into different columns.
-It is called Flash Fill feature.
+If you are using Excel version 2013 or above, one tool is really very handy for you in splitting text into different columns.
+It is called the Flash Fill feature.
 This tool not only populates the data into other cells automatically but also splits the cell data into different columns.
 Suppose we have data as shown below.
 What we want is First Name, Last Name, and Age in three different columns.

-- Insert three new columns after the column containing data namely First Name, Last Name, Age.
+- Insert three new columns after the column containing data, namely First Name, Last Name, Age.

 - Under the Column First Name, type the first name as “Ram”.